JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 3. Code_Step03B_EEG_DataB

 The Data B (EEG set) is available at the BCI competition IV website (https://www.bbci.de/competition/iv/).

-A proper citation is required to use this data set, as described in the website.
+A proper citation is required to use any of these data set, as described in their websites.